kubeshop/testkube/docs/docs/testkube-pro-on-prem/articles/usage-guide.md

 ## Bring Your Own Infra

-Testkube Enterprise supports integrating with existing infrastructure components such as MongoDB, NATS, Dex, etc.
+Testkube On-Prem supports integrating with existing infrastructure components such as MongoDB, NATS, Dex, etc.

 ### MongoDB

-Testkube Enterprise uses MongoDB as a database for storing all the data.
+Testkube On-Prem uses MongoDB as a database for storing all the data.
 By default, it will install a MongoDB instance using the Bitnami MongoDB Helm chart.

 If you wish to use an existing MongoDB instance, you can configure the following values: